powlook/CleaningData/README.md

 The following are the files found in the Git-hub folder from which you have download this README file.
 The files available in Git-hub are the following :

 a.
-README – Cleaning Data.rtf
+README – TidyData.pdf

 b.	run_analysis.R : Download this file to your local working directory and execute the as source in your R Console.
 The version of the R you are running should be R Version 3.1.1 and later.

 c.
-Data Dictionary of the variables found in the data.
+Codebook - Data Dictionary of the variables found in the data.

 3. Results files

-If you are to execute the run_analysis.R script, you will also have 2 files generated in your working directory.
-They are :
+If you are to execute the run_analysis.R script, you will also have a file generated in your working directory.
+It is :

 a.
-Final_table.csv

-b.
-Clean data.csv
+TidyData.txt